 And that is it.
 This simple mechanic (reminiscent to me of playing the first Diablo in which your precious equipment dropped in a dungeon when you were killed by monsters, forcing an often dangerous, often “naked”—and thus difficult—body recovery or the risk of a loss of everything) is really what the whole experience of Dark Souls hinges on.

 This simple leverage against the player very simply changes the way that one approaches this game as opposed to countless others.
-Combats matter, tactics matter, engaging a new creature is always tense, making decisions about which enemies to engage when and where matters very much, and thinking about where the best place to die is are all of central importance in a game where you could lose it all.
+Combats matter, tactics matter, engaging a new creature is always tense, making decisions about which enemies to engage when and where matters very much, and thinking about where the best place to die is of central importance in a game where you could lose it all.

 Strangely, this is an amazing experience.
 As a commenter on one of my previous articles about the game so aptly (I believe) put it: as a result, it is a profoundly meditative experience.

 The other elements of the game, its storyline, its music, even its graphics, which are admittedly pretty, are all very stripped down, minimalist, quiet.
 An opening cinematic tells a bit about the history of the world, but the plot that unfolds tends towards scattered and brief dialogues with the few NPCs one encounters in a rather barren world.
 The player takes on the role of a character cursed by becoming undead, who is seemingly looking for a way to remove this curse.
 Who that person is, where they came from is sketchy at best.
 Instead, NPCs provide simple, vague goals to seemingly get you on your way: two bells need to be rung to proceed on your quest, several specific souls need to be collected to open a path to a new place.